seanfcottrell/PLPCA/README.md

 ---

+Note this image needs to be replaced with original depiction that does not include feature selection

 ## MODEL:

 Included here are several files for different PCA methods that can be used to compare relative classification performances on different datasets (after dimensionality reduction).
 Included are: PCA, gLPCA, gLSPCA, SDSPCA, RLSDSPCA, RPLSDSPCA.